 What are the symptoms of shigella?

-Shigella causes severe, prolonged diarrhoea and stomach cramps.
-Symptoms often develop around one to three days after sexual contact, and can include:
+Symptoms often develop around one to three days after (sexual) contact and last up to a week.

 - Stomach cramps